• Skip to primary navigation

 How to Roast Beets

-One way to speed up the process of making this salad is by roasting the beets and the hazelnuts the night before or the morning of the day you want to serve it.
+One way to speed up the process of making this beetroot salad is by roasting the fresh beets and the hazelnuts the day before you plan on serving it.
+If you're a beet lover, you could always roast a few extra beets to enjoy later.

 To roast the beets, simply preheat your oven to 400°F. Remove the tops and roots of the beets, wash the beets well and drizzle them with a bit of a light tasting oil.